l1anch1/RAGenius/README.md

 2. Place your documents in the data/documents directory
 - Supported formats: PDF, TXT, CSV
-- Financial documents work best with this system

 3. Start the web application:
 ```